jimrubenstein/jstfuel/README.md

 jstfuel allows you to automatically fetch and load your JST template file without refreshing your application/browser.
 This allows you to much more quickly iterate on your template code with a whole lot less frustration.
 In order to start reloading your templates, all you have to do is call `jstfuel.watch();`.

+When using `grunt`, `grunt-contrib-jst`, and `grunt-watch` if you fire up `grunt watch` in your command line (and attach the jst task to the watch task), grunt will automatically recompile your javascript templates as you save them.
+This will in turn get picked up by jstfuel, which will load them into the browser.
+Once that has completed, you'll be able to re-render parts of your application without reloading the entire thing.

 ## advanced things

 If you have multiple compiled JST files that your application uses, jstfuel can handle them all.
 All you have to do is define them in the `init` call. jstfuel will provide you with a different template method for each namespace (or file) you define in the init.
 In order to define each file, your config will look like this: